 NDSCS strives to provide a way for all to work and learn in a manner that minimizes risk (which is dependent on each individual, responsibilities, risk factors, and situation), while planning and responding to COVID-19 concerns.
 NDSCS’s COVID-19 response is based on guidance and protocols from the ND Department of Health (NDDoH), ND State Board of Higher Education (SBHE), and the Centers for Disease Control and Prevention (CDC).
 The NDDoH regularly monitors and determines the statewide risk level.
 NDSCS’s phased response plan aligns with the NDDoH determined risk level.

-As of August 28, 2020 the identified risk level is Low (Green) determined by the NDDoH; Low (Green) NDSCS COVID-19 guidelines and protocols are currently being followed.
+As of 5 p.m.
+October 30, 2020 the NDDoH has identified Richland County (Wahpeton, ND) and Cass County (Fargo, ND) as high (Orange) risk level.
+High (Orange) NDSCS COVID-19 guidelines and protocols are currently being followed at NDSCS-Fargo and NDSCS in Wahpeton.
 Below is an overview of the protocols and practices for each risk level.
+For detailed information about the established risk level by the NDDoH please click here.
 More detailed information can be obtained from the NDSCS Director of Safety and Payroll.

 Risk Level Overview

 NDSCS will operate with modified operations focused on minimizing risk for all stakeholders.
 Operating capacity for most spaces will be limited to enable physical distancing.
 Personal prevention practices (such as handwashing, staying home when sick) and environmental prevention practices (enhanced cleaning and disinfection) will be promoted and followed; face coverings required as outlined in the NDSCS Face Covering Procedure.